 Don’t be confused when it comes to gumbo and jambalaya.
 Although both are popular Lousiana dishes, they are not the same thing.

-Jambalaya is a slightly older recipe than gumbo and first began appearing in New Orlean’s French Quarter in the late 1800s.
+Jambalaya is a slightly older recipe than gumbo and first began appearing in New Orleans’s French Quarter in the late 1800s.

-Besides the origins of the recipe, probably the most distinct difference between the two is how each dish uses rice.
+Besides the recipe’s origins, the most distinct difference is how each dish uses rice.
 Gumbo is served on top of white rice, while white rice is cooked in the same pot as the rest of the jambalaya.

 Seafood Gumbo Ingredients